doocs/leetcode/solution/0100-0199/0178.Rank Scores/README_EN.md

 | id          | int     |
 | score       | decimal |
 +-------------+---------+
-id is the primary key for this table.
+In SQL, id is the primary key for this table.
 Each row of this table contains the score of a game.
 Score is a floating point value with two decimal places.
 </pre>